 A Statement of Assurance (including a checklist and certificate) has been prepared by the South Gippsland MEMPC and submitted to the REMPC pursuant to the Act (s60AG).
-A copy of this assurance is contained in Appendix G.

-This Plan is approved by the Gippsland Regional Emergency Management Planning Committee.
+This Plan was approved by the Gippsland Regional Emergency Management Planning Committee as of December 2024.
 This Plan comes into effect when it is published and remains in effect until superseded by an approved and published update.